tdobbel/slim-swan_paper/README.md

 # SLIM+SWAN draft structure

-## Introduction
+## 1. Introduction

-Paragraph 1: wave-current interactions
-1. Wave-current interactions play an important role in coastal areas
+1. Tropical cyclones more and more frequent/intense &rArr; understanding wave-current interactions is important

-2. These interactions are complex and require a coupled model
+2. Wave-current interactions are complex &rArr; need coupled model
-3. Wave-currents interactions are more important in storm conditions
-4. Hurricane intensity and frequency in the GoM is expected to increase in the future &rArr; necessary to be able to model them accurately

-Paragraph 2: lagrangian models
-1. Lagrangian models are often used to model the transport of sediments, pollutants, larvae, etc.
-2. Most of these models don't takes wave-current interactions into account (only Stokes drift)
-3. This might generate significant errors under storm conditions &rArr; case study of Irma

-Paragraph 3: Structure of the paper
+3. Complex topology in coastal areas &rArr; need unstructured model

+4. Wave-current interactions rarely taken into account when studying transport of passive drifters

+5. Objective of study = assess impact of wave-current coupling when studying transport during Hurricane Irma + Structure of paper

-## Methods
+## 2. Methods

-## Study area and data
+#### 2.1.
+Study area and observational data

-Paragraph 1: Presentation of South Florida
+1. Description of South Florida +Tropical cyclones in Florida/Gulf of Mexico

-Paragraph 2: Presentation of tide gauges, moorings and buoys

-**Fig. 1**: Mesh + Hurricane track + bathymetry + measurement stations + zoom
+2. Description of observational data &rarr; [ **Fig. 1B** ]
+    - tide gauges &rarr; sea surface elevation
+    - ADCP &rarr; currents
+    - buoys &rarr; waves

-### Wind and atmospheric pressure for Hurricane Irma
+#### 2.2.
+Wind and atmospheric pressure for Hurricane Irma

-Paragraph 1
+1. Description of Irma and data used for wind and pressure
-1. Some "fun facts" about Irma
+    - Information about Irma
-2. Wind speeds obtained from HWind field
-3. Construction of pressure field: ECMWF ERA-5 + Holland field using HURDAT 2
+    - Wind speed: HWind data set + combination with ERA-5 &rarr; [ **Fig. 2A** ]
+    - Atmospheric pressure: construction of Holland profile using HURDAT + combination with ERA-5 &rarr; [ **Fig. 2B** ]

-### Hydrodynamic model
+#### 2.3.
+Hydrodynamic model

-Paragraph 1
+1. Description of model equations + forcings  &rarr; [ eq.
+1 ]

+2. Saturation of wind drag coefficient &rarr; [ eqs.
+2-4 ]

+3. Description of mesh &rarr;  [ **Fig. 1A+C** ]

+#### 2.4.
+Wave model

 1. Description of model equations
-2. Saturation of wind drag coefficient

-Paragraph 2: Mesh

-### Wave model

-Paragraph 1
-1. Description of model equations
-2. Paramaterizations of different energy sources and sinks
-3. Boundary conditions
-4. Stokes drift

-### Coupled model

-Paragraph 1: To be developed

-**Fig 2.**: Model coupling (to be improved)

-## Results

-### Validation

-Paragraph 1: Validation of atmospheric forcings
-1. Constructed pressure field better at reproducing storm depression than ECMWF
-2. Both HWind and ECMWF agree with observation but better timing/width of peak with HWind

-**Fig 3**: Reconstructed fields vs. measurements vs. ECMWF

-Paragraph 2: Validation of hydro
-1. SSE agrees with observations and very good at reproducing storm surge
-2. Fit especially good at Naples (both positive and negative surges)
-3. Computation of correlation coefficient and veering angle at ADCP locations
-4. Fit especially good for C10 (shallower)

-**Fig. 4**: Modelled SSE & currents vs. measurements

-Paragraph 3: Wave validation
-1. Good agreement with observation although SWH is underestimated on the east shelf
-2. Better fit on the WFS explained by parameters used
-3. Use of parameters calibrated for GoM reasonable as we focus on WFS

-**Fig. 4**: Modelled wave parameters vs. measurements

-### Impact of waves

-Paragraph 1: Impact on currents
-1. Significant differences > .5 m/s
-2. Differences larger over reefs and between islands

-**Fig. 6** : Max differences in current velocities between SLIM and SLIM+SWAN

-Paragraph 2: Impact on transport
-1. Explanation of release regions of particles
-2. Differences in trajectories of 10s of km
-3. Particles tend to remain on the shelf when wave-current interactions taken into account
-4. Importance of Stokes drift

-**Fig. 7**: Comparison of trajectories SLIM vs. SLIM+SWAN+Stokes

-## Discussion and conclusion

-* Impact of Hurricane/waves on larval connectivity

-* Impact of wave parameterization/boundary conditions on significant wave height gradient
+    - Action balance equation &rarr; [ eq.
+5 ]
+    - Spectral discretization
+    - Model parameterization
+    - Boundary conditions

+2. Stokes drift: definition + equations &rarr; [ eq.
+6 ]

+#### 2.5.
+Coupled model

+1. Mathematical description of coupling
+    - Mention vortex-force representation

+2. Numerical implementation of coupling &rarr; [ **Fig 3.** ]

+#### 2.6.
+Quantifying the effect of wave-current interactions on transport

+1. Description of approach
+    - Initial positions of particles using backtracking &rarr; [ **Fig. 4** ]
+    - Description of different sets of currents

+## 3. Results

+1. Plan of the section &rarr; [ **Table 1** ]

+#### 3.1.
+Model validation

+1. Validation of atmospheric forcings &rarr; [ **Fig. 5**]
+    - Hybrid fields better reproduce field measurements

+2. Validation of hydrodynamic outputs
+    - Amplitude and timing of storm surge well reproduced &rarr; [ **Fig. 6** ]
+    - Modeled currents agree well with ADCP, especially in shallow region &rarr; [ **Fig. 7** ]

+3. Validation of wave outputs
+    - Good agreement with observed SWH (better on WFS) &rarr; [ **Fig. 8** ]

+#### 3.2.
+Impact of waves on currents and transport

+1. Impact of wave-current interactions on current velocity &rarr; [ **Fig. 9** ]
+    - Differences of up to 1 m/s, with SLIM+SWAN > SLIM
+    - Differences stronger on shelf break and in region where wind stress stronger

+2. Impact of waves on modeled trajectories &rarr; [ **Fig. 10A**]
+    - Differences > 5 km due to wave-current interactions
+    - Differences larger on outer shelf + require more time to stabilize

+3. Impact of Stokes drift &rarr;  [ **Fig. 10A+B** ]
+    - Stokes drift has larger effects than radiation-stress gradient (similar on outer shelf during the passage of Irma)
+    - Impact of radiation stress gradient alone only significant during passage of hurricane
+    - Difference between coupled and uncoupled Stokes drift negligible

+## Discussion

+1. Take home messages:
+    - SLIM+SWAN correctly reproduces both the hydrodynamics and wave dynamics during hurricane Irma but it requires good atmospheric forcings and good wave parametrization
+    - The additional wave stress can locally increase the current amplitude by about 1 m/s, which could be even more if it was not strongly dissipated by the coral reefs along the outer shelf that act as a very efficient coastal defense.
+    - Transport processes during heavy-wind events are influenced by the wave coupling but the Stokes drift dominates the wave-currents interactions.

+2. Model reproduced well storm surge
+    - Important as most damages during Irma caused by surge (+ high resolution of model)
+    - Impact of negative surge

+3. Importance of wave parameterization and model resolution when modeling wave-current interactions during tropical cyclone
+    - Current-wave interaction in Gulf Stream
+    - Spectral and spatial resolution + boundary conditions
+    - Parameterization chosen for whitecapping and wind growth &rArr; better wave results on WFS

+4. Differences between inner and outer shelf due to sheltering + depth-induced wave breaking

+5. Stokes drift has larger impact than radiation stress gradient + coupled stokes drift pretty similar to uncoupled stokes drift &rArr; can neglect wave coupling in shallow sheltered regions in fair weather

+## Conclusion

+1. Summary of paper

+2. Intrinsic limitations of model

+3. Conclusion: Wave coupling needs to be taken into account during heavy-wind events but not necessarily in milder conditions.
+While the wave-current interaction plays an important role and can lead to differences of up to..., the Stokes drift is about ... more intense and should thus be considered in priority (+ cheap approach as in OpenDrift ?)